FransFaase/RawParser/docs/simple_parser.md

 ## Parse a non-terminal

 Below the function is given for parsing a non-terminal.
+If the function returns `TRUE` the current location could be advanced beyond the part that was parsed by the function, otherwise the current location is not affected.
-It makes use of the function `parse_rule`, which sees if a productionrule can be parsed at the current location in the text buffer.
-This function is defined in the next section.
+It makes use of the function `parse_rule`, which sees if a productionrule can be parsed at the current location in the text buffer and is defined in the next section.

 ```c
 bool parse_nt(text_buffer_p text_buffer, non_terminal_p non_term)